 6. Is your cat lethargic or grumpier than usual?

 If your cat’s behaviour has changed, something more serious might be going on.
 Cats who are ill will often hide away, and they may become more aggressive, lashing out if they are moved or disturbed.
 This may also be a sign of pain, fever, or infection.
 If your cat has stopped eating and is sleeping more than usual, this is a worrying sign too.

 If this sounds like your cat, a vet visit is the best option.
 Be careful when moving your cat to their carrier, as they may lash out with their teeth or claws if they are uncomfortable.

 7. Is your cat drinking a normal amount?

 Cats don’t tend to drink much, so a reduction in drinking can be hard to spot.
 However, an increase in drinking is a common sign of an underlying health problem like diabetes, kidney disease, or hyperthyroidism (overactive thyroid).
 You might also notice your cat urinating more than usual due to their increased thirst.

 If you aren't sure if your cat is drinking a normal amount of water, you can measure the amount they drink from their bowl.
 However, if you suspect that they're drinking more and they're not eating, getting them to the vet without delay is usually the best course of action.
 Your vet might suggest testing a blood sample and urine sample to check for some of the conditions mentioned.

 8. Was your cat ravenously hungry before they stopped eating?

-Diabetes and hyperthyroidism both cause extreme hunger in most cats at first.
+Diabetes in cats and hyperthyroidism both cause extreme hunger at first.
 Pet parents are often pleased as older cats look like they're having a 'second wind' with a good appetite.
 However, these cats usually lose weight despite their increased appetite, and in some cases, they then lose their appetite entirely as the diseases progress.
 In diabetes particularly, this is a pretty bad sign.